A list of characters from the animated movie Justice League: Gods and Monsters and its tie-in media. Some spoilers will be unmarked.

 - Ms. Fanservice: Her outfit has an Absolute Cleavage, she is fairly sexually liberated (and implied to be into BDSM with Trevor), and her tie-in comic doesn't shy away from showing her naked at least once.

-- My God, What Have I Done?: After Highfather killed Orion."If I had to do it over it over, I would have warned them all!
+- My God, What Have I Done?: After Highfather killed Orion."If I had to do it over, I would have warned them all!
 I would have shouted to the skies!"

 - Older Than They Look: Her comic tie-in reveals she has been around on Earth since at the very least before 1962, yet she still looks like a young woman.
-Probably because, being a New Goddess, she doesn't age.
+Probably because, being a New Goddess, she ages at a completely different rate from humans.

 - Physical Goddess: In her case, she literally is a New God.